jasonleebrown/UCE_phyluce_pipeline/README.md

 cd ..
 ```
 ### Running Spades to assemble cleaned reads
-With the assembly configuration file completed, we can now run Spades (not if you used Trinity in the past- this has been replaced with Spades).
+With the assembly configuration file completed, we can now run Spades (note taht if you used Trinity in the past- this has been replaced with Spades).
 Use the following PHYLUCE command:
 ```
 phyluce_assembly_assemblo_spades \
     --conf assembly.conf \